Cybersecurity is like a game of chess. It’s all about moves and counter-moves to take down your opponent.

 We cannot underestimate the power of peer-to-peer connection in learning cybersecurity.
 There’s a plethora of security-focused industry events you can attend to exchange experiences with your peers and hear from experts on how they go about handling and mitigating the latest threats.

 The best events are the ones that focus only on education and knowledge sharing—that’s why we created hack_it, a virtual training event designed to help security professionals sharpen their skills.
-We’re excited to be bringing hack_it back for its second year, and we have a lot of great sessions—from making our own malware to sharing tales from the trenches.
+We’re excited to be bringing hack_it back to our community, and we have a lot of great sessions in store—from making our own malware to sharing tales from the trenches.
 If this sounds interesting, you should definitely join us.
 There’s no cost to register!

 We highly recommend attending these types of events (yes, even if it isn’t ours).
 It’s the best way to network with like-minded people in the industry, learn a new thing or two and grow as a community.